 How noble in reason! how infinite in faculty!

-in form, in moving, how express an admirable! in action how like
+in form, in moving, how express an admirable! in action how like an angel!

 in apprehension how like a god!